jenyss/product-catalog-assistant/README.md

 ## How It Works

 The Product Query Assistant is a LangGraph-based workflow that enables semantic search and querying over structured product catalogs.
-It supports two modes:
+It supports:

-1. **Product Ingestion -> Product Search & Answering** – Parses Excel files, extracts product data, and embeds it using OpenAI’s `text-embedding-3-large` into a persistent ChromaDB vector store.
-It then proceeds to answer the user’s question based on the embedded data.
+1. **Smart Product Ingestion (Conditional)** – Automatically checks if uploaded Excel files have already been processed.
+If not, it extracts structured product data and embeds it into a persistent ChromaDB vector store using OpenAI’s text-embedding-3-large.
+If already processed, it skips ingestion entirely.
-2. **Product Search & Answering** – Accepts natural language queries, performs similarity search over embedded data, and uses GPT-4o to filter and return relevant product matches via structured tool-calling.
+2. **Product Search & Answering** – Accepts natural language queries, performs a similarity search over embedded product data, and uses GPT-4o with tool-calling to return only the most relevant matches in a structured, user-friendly format.

 ## Technical Highlights
 - **Frameworks**: [LangGraph](https://github.com/langchain-ai/langgraph), [LangChain](https://github.com/langchain-ai/langchain)